arhamsc/HopSlot/Readmes/Folder-Structure.md

     This is the file that needs to be in EC2 or where you deploy, as it will pull the required images and start the service.

+Note: 2 and 3 are practically the same, but 3 is for deployment and 2 is for testing production as it builds and then creates containers.
+(2 will build and then we push and 3 will pull from the server)

 Folders:

 1. **bind-mounts**: